 The laid-back college town of Durango has much to offer vacationers and a stay in one of our vacation rentals in this historic, western community promises a lot of charm, as well as convenient access to a variety of outdoor activities.

 Only 28 miles west of its quiet neighbor Mancos, bustling Durango is the largest town in Southwest Colorado.
 It is home to Fort Lewis College, the Durango & Silverton Narrow Gauge Railroad, numerous outdoor adventures, and a thriving art scene with galleries, museums, music venues, and theaters, so you'll have plenty to do when you stay in one of our Durango cabins.

-A big area attraction is famous Mesa Verde National Park - just 35 miles east.
+A big area attraction is the famous Mesa Verde National Park - just 35 miles east.
 Start your day with a homemade breakfast at your Durango vacation rental, then head east and up the mesa to the park.
 Explore Anasazi cliff dwellings and over 5,000 protected archaeological sites, or even spend the day on a backcountry hike around the mesa.